EwenQuim/recettes/README.md

 - pylint
 - gitmoji

-And you're ready for making a good PR 🍷
+Don't hesitate to check the [contributing guidelines](CONTRIBUTING.md), and you're ready for making a good PR 🍷